-Avoid contact between fuel and skin, eyes and clothing.
-Do not inhale fuel vapors.
-If fuel gets into your eyes, rinse immediately with water and contact a doctor.
-Wash affected skin areas immediately with soap and water.
-If fuel is swallowed, contact a doctor immediately.
-Change clothing that has come into contact with fuel.
-Store fuel in a suitable canister according to regulations and keep it out of the reach of children.
+- Fuel must not come into contact with the skin, eyes, or clothing.
+Do not breathe in the fuel vapors.
+If contact occurs with the eyes, rinse with water immediately and contact a physician.
+Immediately clean contaminated areas on the skin with soap and water.
+If fuel is swallowed, contact a physician immediately.
+Change clothing that is contaminated with fuel.
+Store fuel properly in a suitable canister and keep away from children.